Lembit Öpik: Expenses row and criticism

-2010 and beyond
+Post-parliament career

 Öpik lost his seat in parliament at the 2010 general election when he was defeated in his constituency of Montgomeryshire by Glyn Davies of the Conservative Party by 13,976 votes to 12,792.
 This represented a swing of 12.5% against Öpik and a swing of 13.8% in favour of the Conservatives in the constituency. Öpik put himself forward to be the Liberal Democrats' nominee for mayor of London in the 2012 mayoral election, but in the first round of the party's selection ballot, he came fourth with 252 votes and was eliminated from the process.

 Öpik was a candidate for the Liberal Democrats' federal executive committee in 2012 but was not elected.
 He also expressed an interest in becoming the Liberal Democrats' candidate for the position of Police and crime commissioner for Northumbria Police in 2012.
 However, he was ruled ineligible because he did not have a residence in the region.

 Late in 2012, he joined Leadenhall Consulting, a human resources consulting firm specialising in the insurance and financial sectors, as an associate director responsible for developing training.
-On joining the firm, Opik explained that training is his "first love". Öpik is a long-time supporter of the Motorcycle Action Group (MAG UK) and a keen motorcyclist.
+On joining the firm, Öpik explained that training is his "first love". Öpik is a long-time supporter of the Motorcycle Action Group (MAG UK) and a keen motorcyclist.
 On 23 November 2013, it was announced that Öpik had joined MAG as director of communications and public affairs.
 In the post, he will work on behalf of motorcyclists in the UK and Europe.

 He presents programmes on BBC Radio Kent every Friday morning from 9:00 where he hosts the topical Kent Midmorning phone-in, and every Sunday from 11:00 where he presents a news panel format, digesting the week's local, national and international stories, looking at the newspapers, welcoming expert guests and politicians for discussions as well as taking calls from listeners.
 He also regularly stands in for Julia George on other weekday mornings.
 Since 2010, he has broadcast for Press TV, including hosting a news satire show and a number of political news programmes.
 He currently hosts A Simple Question.